 What is delivered?

-- Affordable high-impact agriculture inputs and crop specific technical assistance (TA) services to understand how to properly use them.
+- Crop and/or livestock specific TA services to understand how to properly use them

 - Focus on key staple crops and/or livestock raised by smallholder farmers.
 Includes cash crops (maize, roots, tubers, fruits and vegetables), dairy cattle, poultry, sheep, pigs and goats.